d-lama/d-lama-service/README.md

 #### Deploy new database updates

 - Open Package Manager Console in *Data* Project
-- `Add-Migration $MigrationName` to create database changing code
+- `Add-Migration $MigrationName` to create database changing code (e.g Add-Migration AddUser)
 - `Update-Database` to deploy these changes (run the created db changing code)

 #### Seed your database with test data